Asilomar Conference on Recombinant DNA: Asilomar Conference

-Established principles
+Court: Established principles

 The Asilomar Conference on Recombinant DNA took place at the Asilomar Conference Center on California's Monterey Peninsula in 1975.
 The main goal of the conference was to address the biohazards presented by recombinant DNA technology.
 During the conference, the principles guiding the recommendations for how to conduct experiments using this technology safely were established.
 The first for dealing with potential risks was that containment should be made an essential consideration in the experimental design.
 A second principle was that the effectiveness of the containment should match the estimated risk as closely as possible.

 The conference also suggested the use of biological barriers to limit the spread of recombinant DNA.
 Such biological barriers included fastidious bacterial hosts that were unable to survive in natural environments.
 Other barriers were nontransmissible and equally fastidious vectors (plasmids, bacteriophages, or other viruses) that were able to grow in only specified hosts.

 In addition to biological barriers, the conference advocated the use of additional safety factors.
-One such factor was physical containment, exemplified by the use of hoods or where applicable, limited access or negative pressure laboratories.
+One such factor was physical containment, exemplified by the use of hoods or, where applicable, limited access or negative pressure laboratories.
 Another factor was the strict adherence to good microbiological practices, which would limit the escape of organisms from the experimental situation.
 Additionally, the education and training of all personnel involved in the experiments would be essential to effective containment measures.

 Recommendations given

 The Asilomar Conference also gave recommendations for matching the types of containment necessary for different types of experiments.
 These recommendations were based on the different levels of risk associated with the experiment, which would require different levels of containment.
-These levels were minimal, low, moderate and high risk.
+These levels were minimal, low, moderate, and high risk.
 The minimal risk level of containment was intended for experiments in which the biohazards could be accurately assessed and were expected to be minimal.
-Low risk containment was appropriate for experiments that generated novel biotypes but where the available information indicated that the recombinant DNA could not either alter appreciably the ecological behavior of the recipient species, increase significantly its pathogenicity or prevent effective treatments of any resulting infections.
+Low-risk containment was appropriate for experiments that generated novel biotypes but where the available information indicated that the recombinant DNA could not either alter the ecological behavior of the recipient species, increase its pathogenicity significantly, or prevent effective treatments of any resulting infections.
 The moderate risk level of containment was intended for experiments in which there was a probability of generating an agent with a significant potential for pathogenicity or ecological disruption.
 High-risk containment was intended for experiments in which the potential for ecological disruption or pathogenicity of the modified organism could be severe and thereby pose a serious biohazard to laboratory personnel or to the public.
-These levels of containments, along with the previously mentioned safety measures, formed the basis for the guidelines used by investigators in future experiments that involved the construction and propagation of recombinant DNA molecules using DNA from prokaryotes, bacteriophages and other plasmids, animal viruses and eukaryotes.
+These levels of containment, along with the previously mentioned safety measures, formed the basis for the guidelines used by investigators in future experiments that involved the construction and propagation of recombinant DNA molecules using DNA from prokaryotes, bacteriophages, and other plasmids, animal viruses, and eukaryotes.